 Did you know that the name ‘diamond’ was derived from the Greek word ‘adamas’ which means ‘untamed’ or ‘unbreakable’?

 India and diamonds have a long association, as these precious stones were first collected from Indian streams and rivers.
-They were first traded among India’s rich and wealthy.
+They were first traded among India’s rich and wealthy people.

 Did you know that the largest reservoir of diamonds is in South Africa?

-It was way back in 1866 that some children found a rock which was no ordinary rock, but an expensive diamond.
+It was way back in 1867 that some children found a rock, which was not an ordinary rock, but an expensive diamond.

-This discovery was the trigger for the famous South African diamond rush, and many stones found here were used for making well-known Victorian diamond jewelry.
+This discovery was the trigger for the famous South African diamond rush, and many stones found there were used for making well-known Victorian diamond jewelry.

 It was Henry Ford who first started using diamonds in the automobile industry.
 He paid for it’s research so that scientists could come out with lower grade diamonds to use for cutting tools.